iji-enow/ENOW-server/README.md

 Todo List
 ---------
+These are the new features you should expect in the coming months:
 - [x] ~~Constructing development enviroment of Apache Storm~~
 - [x] ~~Constructing development enviroment of Apache Kafka~~
 - [x] ~~Constructing development enviroment of Apache Zookeeper~~